moneytree/moneytree-link-android-sdk/README.md

            .scopes(MoneyTreeLinkClient.GuestRead, ...)  // scope(s)
            .perferredGrantType(OAuthResponseType.Token)
            .build();
+    }
     ```

     TIPS: Ideally, a boolean value for `isProduction` and a string value for `clientId` can be managed easily using [`resource`](https://developer.android.com/guide/topics/resources/more-resources.html#Bool) and [`Build Variants`](https://developer.android.com/studio/build/build-variants.html) in Android.
 You don't have to define them in code directly.

 1. And then, initialize `MoneytreeLink` using the configuration file.
     ```java
-    // at your Application class
+    // Application class
     MoneytreeLink.init(this, configuration);
     ```

 1. Update your activity class to enable to use `MoneytreeLink`.
-Make sure to call `setRootView` in advance.
-If you want to call `authorize`, you have to call `setOAuthHandler` as well.
+All you have to do first is making a path to `authorize` for the guests.
+Every operations except `authorize` require the access token where the server provides when the guest agrees to authorize.
+Example is follows.

     ```java
-    // at your activity class
+     // Activity class
-    final MoneytreLink client = MoneytreeLink.client();
-    client.setRootView(this);
-    client.setAuthzTokenHandler( /* set handler instance */ ); // see example code
-    client.authorizeFrom(this);
+     findViewById(R.id.open_link_button).setOnClickListener(new View.OnClickListener() {
+       @Override
+       public void onClick(View v) {
+         // Authorize
+         MoneytreeLink.client().authorizeFrom(YourActivity.this, new CompletionHandler() {
+           @Override
+           public void onSuccess(@NonNull final String accessToken) {
+             // It runs when the SDK gets token.
+             // You can implement as you want (open vault etc.)
+           }

+           @Override
+           public void onError(@NonNull final MoneytreeLinkException exception) {
+             // It runs when the SDK gets error during authorization.
+             // See the JavaDoc regarding MoneytreeLinkException
+           }
+         });
+       }
+     });
     ```

     `OAuthHandler` will be used when you want to handle callback in a result of authorization request.